Skip to content

 Your Choice Prompt

-Drop Your Choice Here 1. glycogen
+Drop Your Choice Here 1. amylose

 Drop Your Choice Here 2. amylopectin

-Drop Your Choice Here 3. cellulose
+Drop Your Choice Here 3. glycogen

 Drop Your Choice Here 4. chitin

-Drop Your Choice Here 5. amylose
+Drop Your Choice Here 5. cellulose

 Drag one of the choices below:

-Characteristics of Common Polysaccharides
+Identifying Characteristics of Common Polysaccharides

 Fischer classification problem